Skip to main content

 What Constitutes Genetic Information?

 To fully appreciate the protections in place, it is important to understand what the law considers “genetic information.”
 The definition is comprehensive, creating a wide umbrella of protection.
 It is a biological inheritance, a roadmap passed down through generations, and the law treats it with the respect that intimacy deserves.
-This legal definition is a cornerstone of your privacy, ensuring that a wide range of health data is shielded from professional scrutiny.
+This legal definition is a cornerstone of your privacy, ensuring that a wide range of your most personal health data is shielded from professional scrutiny.

 • Genetic Tests ∞ This includes the results of your own genetic tests and those of your family members.